Frederick Forsyth: Political views

 Forsyth held politically conservative beliefs throughout his career and often shared his views on British and world affairs in newspaper columns and on television.
 In a 2013 interview, Forsyth summarised his beliefs as traditionalist and "conservative with a small c" and argued "I’ve never seen why anyone should be ashamed of loving one’s own country.
 It seems modish now not to, and I rebel against that.
 And for it, I’m called right wing."

 He was also a Eurosceptic, and tended to support the Conservative Party in elections, although Forsyth also maintained that he had no direct interest in British party politics.
 He was Patron of Better Off Out, an organisation calling for Britain's withdrawal from the European Union, and he supported Brexit.
 In 2003, he was awarded the One of Us Award from the Conservative Way Forward group for his services to the Conservative movement in Britain.
 He was also a personal friend of Conservative Party politician David Davis.

 Forsyth maintained that journalism should be conducted with objectivity, writing in his 2010 memoir that "a journalist should never join the establishment, no matter how tempting the blandishments.
 It is our job to hold power to account, not join it.
-In a world that increasingly obsesses over the gods of power, money, and fame, a journalist and a writer must remain detached, like a bird on a watching, noting, probing, commenting, but never joining."
+In a world that increasingly obsesses over the gods of power, money, and fame, a journalist and a writer must remain detached, like a bird on a rail, watching, noting, probing, commenting, but never joining."

 In the run-up to the 2005 general election, Forsyth called for the impeachment of Tony Blair over the 2003 invasion of Iraq and lent his support to anti-war campaigner Reg Keys who stood in Blair's constituency of Sedgefield.
 In 2016, Forsyth was featured as a character in Reg, a one-off BBC real-life drama about Reg Keys' campaign.
 In the programme, Forsyth was portrayed by Tim Bentinck.
-Forsyth was also critical of the term War on Terror used by the George W. Bush administration, but argued "certain elements of Islam are at war, which they call Jihad, with the Christian-Jewish world."
+Forsyth was also critical of the term war on terror used by the George W. Bush administration, but argued "certain elements of Islam are at war, which they call Jihad, with the Christian-Jewish world."

-Despite his conservative beliefs, Forsyth expressed criticism of christian right attitudes towards homosexuals in a 2003 opinion column for The Daily Express.
+Despite his conservative beliefs, Forsyth expressed criticism of Christian right attitudes towards homosexuals in a 2003 opinion column for The Daily Express.

 Forsyth often appeared on BBC's political panel show Question Time as a guest; he also expressed scepticism on the subject of anthropogenic climate change in a Daily Express column he wrote often.